aristotelis-metsinis/find-a-recipe/README.md

 6. Implement your Rails app solution and use the rspec tests to help verify your completed Rails app solution.

-7. (Optional) Post your Rails app solution to Heroku.
+7. Post your Rails app solution to Heroku.

 8. Submit your Rails app solution for grading.